ajmarrocco/read-this-great-readme/README.md

 * [Video](#video)

 ## Video
-Please click on following link to watch the video https://drive.google.com/file/d/1UqxOgKcFGxxgFr83G0sl6oPC1nDbZS_M/view?usp=sharing
+Please click on following link to watch the video https://drive.google.com/file/d/1-V_Kcgu3iNlZIBqbxaRGQTxgxT9UxuHI/view?usp=sharing

 ## Installation
 Please install the NPM using "npm i"

 ## Usage
-All dependencies must be install prior to using application
+All dependencies must be install prior to using application.
+Please make sure you are in the Develop folder when run the code

 ## License
 This project is has no license